fikte/calendar-period-week-notes/README.md

 An Obsidian plugin that shows a calendar grid with period week numbering and a visual of when notes are created / modified.
 A ScratchPad note area which is saved in your vault and a notes list area to click to open recent files.
 Lots of configuration settings to adjust and make it your own.
 This plugin workds across desktop and mobile / tablet devices.

 Note: this is version 1.0 of this plugin.
 Whilst it's been tested, there might be some bugs which haven't been discovered.
-Apprecaite all feedback and improvements to this plugin code.
+Appreciate all feedback and improvements to this plugin code.

 ## Calendar view with ScratchPad and Notes tabbed views